Faculty from all University of Minnesota campuses are eligible to apply for the IAS Residential Fellowship.

 Faculty wishing to apply to become Faculty Fellows for 2015-16 will submit the following.
 PDF documents are preferred.
 DO NOT leave any spaces in the title of your documents, or your reviewers will have trouble opening them.

 1. Proposal abstract, which should not exceed 200 words.

 2. Description ( no longer than 1,500 words) of the research or creative project that will be undertaken during the period of residence, its significance, and a discussion of the ways that residency in the Institute for Advanced Study specifically would advance the project.
-Either specify the interdisciplinary nature of your project, or discuss how residency at the IAS would be particularly beneficial for your work.
+Either specify the interdisciplinary nature of your project, or discuss how residency at the IAS and how you will move the project forward after your fellowship.
 We are particularly interested in seeing how you envision the development of your project in the IAS’s interdisciplinary community, and how you see yourself contributing to that community.
-If your project has a connection to one of the Institute’s research/creative collaboratives or to the University Symposium on Strategy, please describe the connection.There is no requirement that faculty fellows be affiliated with a collaborative, but if you see such connections, we want to know about them.
+If your project has a connection to one of the Institute’s research/creative collaboratives or to the University Symposium on Strategy, please describe the connection.There is no requirement that faculty fellows be affiliated with a collaborative or the symposium, but if you see such connections, we want to know about them.

 3. Complete curriculum vita.